Learning Machine Learning

 - Automate the Boring Stuff with Python, by Al Sweigart.
 Very highly regarded, although it doesn’t directly address data science.
 It teaches the syntax, and just how useful python can be.
 Even if you know for a fact that you’re only interested in data science, the first 12 chapters are critical.

 - A Byte of Python.
 A great online book which teachers you quite a lot of the language.
 I used this a lot while I was learning.

 - Python course from Rice University.
 Comprehensive and beginner-friendly, but perhaps with an excessive focus on GUI programming.

 - You don’t need to know all that much about writing classes in python, at least for ML.
-I think one of the most important things is list comprehensions.
+Understanding the basic language features, along with pandas dataframes, is probably sufficient.